nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

 The function Delete takes in 1 compulsory field (Staff ID) to identify and delete the Staff Object from the aggregation of Staff Objects.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
-After validation, a StaffDelete Command object is created.
-StaffDelete command object will be executed to iterate through the aggregation of Staff Objects.
+After validation, a StaffDeleteCommand object is created.
+StaffDeleteCommand object will be executed to iterate through the aggregation of Staff Objects.
 If Staff Object exists, it will be removed.
 Else an error message will be displayed.

 Invalid Input includes: